odinuv/web/articles/http/index.md

 - body of response (optional)

 Imagine HTTP connection as a text file where two systems write characters.
 To avoid confusion, both systems must obey given rules.
-First, the client writes what he wants and than the server writes its response.
+First, the client writes what he wants and then the server writes its response.
 The connection is closed afterwards.
 The steps look like this:

 - client opens connection (finds IP address using DNS)